epfl-ada/ada-2024-project-padawans/README.md

 # Research questions
 + What themes can be recovered using LDA?
 + Were new themes/topics discovered?
 Are those reflecting the genres?
 Or labels from the MPST dataset?
-+ Are themes reflecting countries or epoques/should the country be taken into account?
++ Are themes reflecting countries or epoques ?
-+ What are the differences between the ratings of different movie themes?
++ What are the differences between the ratings/box-office of different movie themes?
-+ Should movies with higher ratings or box office earnings be given more importance when recommending similar films?

 *Note: If the coherence score is low the rest of the analysis will remain valid using the label from the MPST dataset*